victorhg/aai-530-final-project/README.md

 ## Prerequisites
 1. Docker: Install Docker on your machine.
 Follow the instructions here to get Docker installed.
-2. Visual Studio Code: Install Visual Studio Code from here.
+2. Visual Studio Code or your preferred code editor.
 3. Remote - Containers Extension: Install the "Remote - Containers" extension for VS Code from the Extensions Marketplace.

 ## Quick Start Guide